 Many times, TBI can be misdiagnosed and victims are forced to live with complications they don’t understand.
 If you’ve been involved in a car accident, even if it seems relatively minor, be sure to get checked out by a doctor.

 What is a head injury?

 A traumatic brain injury is an injury to the brain, not of a congenital or degenerative nature, but caused by an external physical force.
-Such force could produce an altered or diminished state of consciousness, which results in an impairment of physical functioning or cognitive abilities.
+Such force could produce an altered or diminished state of consciousness, which results in an impairment of physical functioning or cognitive abilities, such as issues with walking.
+For example, you may need to re-learn how to walk all over again, which leads to months or years of physical therapy.
 It can also cause a disturbance of emotional or behavioral functioning.
 These injuries might be permanent or temporary and could cause total or partial psychosocial maladjustment or functional disability.

 External physical force, as it’s referred to above, can consist of hitting your head on the airbag or steering wheel.
 The majority of head injuries are considered to be a closed injury, also known as a CHI (closed head injury).
 This means that you might not be able to actually see the injury, but the trauma inside the brain causes a number of different medical issues.

 The symptoms that result from TBI could be cognitive, emotional, and physical.
 These symptoms do not happen to everyone that experiences a head injury.
 A person might deal with only one of these symptoms, while someone else may be affected by all of them.
 If you or a loved one was in an auto accident and are experiencing one of the following symptoms, you should be seen by a medical professional immediately:

 - Slowed or slurred speech

 - Double vision

 - Impulsive and egocentric behaviors